 Further, your board-certified urology expert must devote a majority of his or her professional time to the active clinical practice (or teaching) of “the specialty”.
 (So, in our example, the board-certified urologist would need to spend over half of his professional time either practicing or teaching urology.)
 See MCL 600.2169.

-Many medical malpractice cases can turn into a “battle of the experts.”
-Just as plaintiffs are required to find expert support for their claims, so too are defendants to defend their care and treatment.
 Sometimes the plaintiff, or defendant, will challenge the qualifications of each other’s experts before trial.
 Because of this, it is very important for your attorney, at the outset of your case, to carefully choose an expert to support your claim.
 The following criteria should be considered by your attorney, and will certainly be considered by the Court when an expert’s qualifications have been challenged:

 The expert’s educational and professional training